Riham2025/PerformanceIssuesBottlenecks/README.md

 4- Deterministic totals: price/qty snapshot is consistent within the transaction.

-## Recommended Data & Mapping Tweaks :
+## Recommended Data & Mapping Tweaks

+Prefer IDs in DTOs: add a ProductId to OrderItemDTO.
+Names can be user-facing, but persistence should use IDs.